gamedevware/charon/docs/gamedata/datatypes/all/reference_collection.rst

 Reference Collection
 ====================

-The ``ReferenceCollection`` data type is used to create non-embedded relationships between documents.
-It allows for referencing multiple documents of the same type from within another document.
+The ``ReferenceCollection`` data type is used to create non-embedded, one-to-many relationships between documents.
+It allows a document to reference multiple documents of the same type without embedding them directly.

-When using a ``ReferenceCollection``, the referenced documents are not stored within the parent document, but rather as references to their respective locations.
-This can be useful when dealing with large, complex data sets where it's more efficient to reference data than to embed it.
-Additionally, this data type can help enforce data integrity by ensuring that references to other documents are valid.
+When using a ``ReferenceCollection``, the referenced documents are stored as references to their original locations, rather than being embedded in the parent document.
+This approach is particularly useful when dealing with large or complex datasets where referencing is more efficient and scalable than embedding.
+It also helps maintain data integrity by ensuring that all references point to valid documents.

-For example, a game might have a collection of quests, each of which references a collection of objectives.
-The objectives might be stored in a separate collection for purpose rof e-use, and can be referenced by the quest document using the ``ReferenceCollection`` data type.
+For example, in a game, each **Quest** may reference a collection of **Objectives**.
+These objectives can be defined separately for reuse across multiple quests.
+The ``ReferenceCollection`` data type enables the quest document to maintain a list of references to objective documents.

 Source Code Type
    +-------------------------------------------------------+-----------------------------------------------------------------+